Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

   })
 ```

-Here I used vanilla JS we couold have used D3 to handle these click events also.
+Here I used vanilla JS, you could have used D3 to handle these click events also.

-Notice there is a call to `drawBars()` which is function you'll define in the future!
+Notice, there is a call to `drawBars()` which is function you'll define in the future!
+It hasn't been defined yet so you might see an error!

 ### Setting up the scales